-- To challenge students academically in preparation for the rigors of university education and the pursuit of being a lifelong learner
+- Challenges students academically in preparation for the rigors of university education and the pursuit of being a lifelong learner.

-- To develop in young adults the ability to think critically, become problem solvers and increase their capacity toward mature decision making
+- Develops the ability to think critically, become problem solvers, and increase capacity toward mature decision making.

-- To help students develop their individual gifts and talents in realization of the potential given to them by God
+- Helps students develop their individual gifts and talents in realization of the potential given to them by God.

 - We teach individuals.

 - Community is vital in developing the whole student.

 - Learning is a shared process requiring hard work and risk-taking.

 - Learning is best when students' skills are applied and exhibited.

 - Students learn best when responsible, self-motivated, and self-evaluating.

 Teachers are committed to: